hazeez/datasciencia/content/blog/2020-07-09-covid19-analysis-excel.md

 alt: "covid-19 data analysis in MS excel"

 # meta description
-description: "How to dashboard the covid-19 data in MS Excel"
+description: "Covid 19 data analysis using excel"

 # taxonomies
 # use only one category; tags can be multiple